Hola Puerto Rico! Epic Adventures in the Rich Port

 Puerto Rico (PR) is an unincorporated United States territory.
 It is part of the United States but technically not the United States.
 It’s a little bit tricky because they have their own government and rulings but they can also identify as Americans.
 Needless to say, if you hold a US visa, you can breeze in and out of Puerto Rico.
 Talk about perks.

 Okay, that was the boring part.
 Now to the fun part of this post…

-I was immediately taken by the ambience of Puerto Rico.
+I was immediately taken by the ambiance of Puerto Rico.
 It looked every bit like the historic city that it is and right from the airport, there was an air of liveliness from the people.
-They really do take pride in their music as loud spanish music kept beaming from the speakers.
+They really do take pride in their music as loud Spanish music kept beaming from the speakers.
 I knew then that it was going to be an amazing five days.

 Old San Juan has some very amazing sights.
 I could hardly get enough.
 A walking tour around Old San Juan was a great way to take all the beautiful scenery in.
 The place is fairly walkable and there is hardly a corner that wasn’t picturesque.
 Being the historic city that it is, the sights you will mostly come across are century-old fortresses and old colonial buildings.

 Nature, Hiking and Waterfalls

 I love a city that has a lot to offer and caters to the needs of different kinds of travelers.
 Puerto Rico is one of them.
 If you love to roam about a city in search of picturesque gems, Puerto Rico’s got you.
 Beaches?
 Check.
 History?
 Check.
 Hiking?
 Check.
 Great food?
 Yass.
 Puerto Rico has it all.

 A visit to the famous El Yunque Tropical Rainforest was not to be missed and it definitely did not disappoint.
 Hiking to the beautiful La Mina Falls was definitely the highlight.
 Hectic but so very worth it.
 To be surrounded by nature, waterfalls and chiming birds was very satisfying.